782618297/io_scene_scs/Shader-type:-dif.spec.weight.add.env.md

-Same shader as [[shader type: dif.spec.weight]] with additional environment reflection.
+Same shader as [[shader type: dif.spec.weight]] with additional reflection pass and texture.